Skip to main content

 Winner of an Alumnae of Northwestern Curriculum Development Award

-Taught Fall 2017, Winter 2017, and Winter 2016.
+Fall 2017, Winter 2017, and Winter 2016.

 The United States folk music revival is typically thought of as an anti-technological movement, however to study it through digital means suggests more connections between the history of the revival and contemporary digital issues than might first meet the eye (or ear!).
 In this research seminar, students examine the history of the US folk music revival through readings, audio listening, documentary films, seminar discussions, and, most of all, extensive digital analysis.
 We probe what was at stake in the folk revival in relation to American culture and politics; questions of race, class, gender, age, and region; and the strange workings of music-making, memory, and power.
 As we do so, we ask how digital technologies might help us to interpret history more meaningfully; simultaneously, we explore how both the folk revival itself and the methods of historical study might be crucial to more effectively understanding our contemporary digital moment.
 Among other digital resources, students will use the Berkeley Folk Music Festival Collection, which is housed in Northwestern's Special Collections Library and contains a rich trove of materials about the folk revival.
 No previous digital or musical training is required for the course.
 Students will create weekly digital mini-project experiments and a final multimedia interpretive digital history podcast.
-(Additional instructional support provided by the Weinberg's MAD Studio.)
+(Additional instructional support provided by Weinberg's MAD Studio.)

 stack of hot pink books falling overPRINT-ON-DEMAND POETRY: MAKING BOOKS AFTER THE INTERNET